How to Write Great Character Descriptions (with Examples)

 The top of a billowing sail passes regally in front of them.
 On the landward face of the sail, apparently high in the rigging, is a man for whom the term 'swashbuckling rogue' was coined: Captain JACK SPARROW.

 He gazes keen-eyed at the display as they pass.
 Raises a tankard in salute.
 Suddenly, something below catches his attention.
 He jumps from the rigging — — and that's when we see that his ship is not an imposing three-master, but just a small fishing dory with a single sail, plowing through the water — the Jolly Mon.

 I love character descriptions that reveal new details about the character and begin on conflict.
 We learn right away that Jack has a sense of humor...and false grandeur.
 We see him react to the bodies of dead pirates.
 Not with fear, but a salute, so we know he is probably a pirate and respects other pirates.

-Now that we’ve seen a few "boy" character descriptions, let’s jump into some female character description examples and see how we can all be better and describing female characters.
+Now that we’ve seen a few male characters described when the first show up, let’s jump into some female examples and see how we can all be better and describing female characters.

 Female Character Description Examples

 A hot-button issue inside Hollywood right now is how women are described on the page in screenplays.
 We’ve all read the words “broken but beautiful” and cringed.